abivia/wp-shortlinks/abivia-shortlinks/README.md

 Links can be set to apply only to specific regions based on an IP lookup.
 To limit a link, add the geo-filter code in brackets before the target URL.

-IP address lookups are provided by https://ipapi.co/ and only used when a link is geocoded.
+IP address lookups only performed when a link is geocoded.

 ### Password Protection
 - Set a password when creating/editing links